gurki/vivid/README.md

 ### Working Spaces

-As seen above, any red-green-blue-triplet can represent colors in different `RGB` working spaces. `vivid` currently supports linearized `RGB`, `sRGB` and `Adobe RGB`.
+As seen above, any red-green-blue-triplet can represent colors in different `RGB` working spaces. `vivid` currently supports `Linear RGB`, `sRGB` and `Adobe RGB`.
 You can also implement your own conversions as demonstrated in the following example.

 <details><summary>Click to expand example</summary><p>